Date: March 19, 2015

 Midnite Solar (U.S.A) has developed a range of solar charge controllers suitable for the Off Grid Solar Systems market.
 They are some of the most flexible in input/output design in the world and have features not found in any other solar controller on the market.
 Midnite Solar looked at other companies solar chargers before designing their own…they worked out how to do it better – to provide more power from Off Grid Systems for same solar array.

-By producing an Off Grid solar charger with more efficiency means more power for the end user.
+By producing an Off Grid solar charge controller with more efficiency means more power for the end user.
 Midnite Solar’s philosophy is to provide the Off Grid Solar market with the most reliable solar charger on the market at a very competitive price.
 More often than not, you’ll find the Midnite Classic Solar charger at a price better than other companies.

 Furthermore, Midnite Solar decided to incorporate features such as data logging, usually an additional component of other companies products into the actual product itself.
 This also adds additional savings when using the Midnite Solar Classic range.